1.1 Policy number: CO-E-0044.0

 1.5 Unit responsible: Education Services

-The RACGP Practice Experience Program (PEP) has been developed to provide non-vocationally recognised doctors with a route to Fellowship grounded in individualised learning and workplace based assessment.
+The RACGP Practice Experience Program – Standard Stream (PEP Standard) has been developed to provide non-vocationally recognised doctors with a route to Fellowship grounded in individualised learning and workplace based assessment.

 Prospective applicants must meet the requirements outlined in this policy in order to be accepted into the PEP Standard.
 There are four intakes per year.
 If an application is not completed within the prescribed timelines, the partial application may be resumed in the following intake.

-The aim of this policy is to describe the process by which an applicant may be accepted into the PEP, and outlines eligibility requirements, assessment of core skills, and the development of individual program requirements.
+The aim of this policy is to describe the process by which an applicant may be accepted into the PEP Standard, and outlines eligibility requirements, assessment of core skills, and the development of individual program requirements.

-This policy applies to all prospective applicants seeking to start the Practice Experience Program in 2019.
+This policy applies to all prospective applicants seeking to enter the PEP Standard.

 For the purposes of this policy:

 - ACRRM means the Australian College of Rural and Remote Medicine.